OliverUrsell/FencingBoxFlutterApp/README.md

 # fencingboxapp

-An app for usage with the wireless enabled fencing box.
+An app for controlling the fencing box.

 ## Getting Started